-Jeremy Steckel represents public charities and private foundations (501c3s), advocacy organizations (501c4s), trade associations and business leagues (501c6s), and other tax-exempt organizations on corporate, compliance, and governance matters.
-His public charity clients provide social services, and conduct or support scientific, educational and medical research, sustainable agriculture, environmental protection, international development and relief efforts, public heath, arts and culture, and religious activities; his private grantmaking foundation clients, which include family foundations and corporate foundations, fund similar activities by making grants, program-related and impact investments in the U.S. and abroad; and his operating foundation clients include artist-established foundations educating the public about the works of a particular artist or school of artists.
+Jeremy Steckel represents public charities and private foundations (501c3s), social welfare organizations (501c4s), professional associations and business leagues (501c6s), and other tax-exempt organizations on corporate, compliance, and governance matters.
+His public charity clients provide social services, and conduct or support scientific, educational and medical research, sustainable agriculture, environmental protection, international development and relief efforts, safe and affordable housing, public heath, arts and culture, and religious activities; his private grantmaking foundation clients, which include family and corporate foundations, fund similar activities by making grants, program-related and impact investments in the U.S. and abroad; and his operating foundation clients include artist-established foundations educating the public about the work of a particular artist or school of artists.

 Earlier in his career, Jeremy was a Senior Associate in the Securities practice at Milbank LLP, where he represented investment banks, governments, and corporations in domestic and international securities transactions.
 He regularly worked on bond offerings issued or guaranteed by governmental entities, including advising Export Development Canada on its issuance of one of the first SEC-registered “green bonds” to finance environmental remediation initiatives, and advising airlines and underwriters on the issuance of U.S. government guaranteed bonds to finance the purchase of Boeing aircraft.
 Jeremy’s nonprofit clients appreciate his deep knowledge of finance, investment, and contract principles as they address their own financial needs and build organizational capabilities to better fulfill their missions.